djiglesias/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ### 1. German Traffic Signs from the Web

-Here are five German traffic signs that I found on the web after grayscale and normalization:
+Here are six German traffic signs that I found on the web after grayscale and normalization:

 <p float="center">
   <img src="./images/custom_images.png" />
 </p>

-#### 2. Model Predictions
+### 2. Model Predictions
 Here are the results of the prediction:

 | Image			        |     Prediction	       |